stevecondylios/R-in-Rails/README.md

 ```

-Call `transport_dataframe` and see that the data from the rails database is now accessible to the R environment
+Call `transport_dataframe(r_dataframe_name, model, connection)` and see that the data from the rails database is now accessible to the R environment!

 ```ruby